-This report was prepared in cooperation with the U.S. Department of Transportation (USDOT), the Federal Highway Administration (FHWA), the Federal Transit Administration (FTA), the Virginia Department of Transportation (VDOT), the Virginia Department of Rail and Public Transportation (DRPT), Hampton Roads Transit (HRT), and the Williamsburg Area Transit Authority (WATA).
+Prepared in cooperation with the U.S. Department of Transportation (USDOT), Federal Highway Administration (FHWA), and Virginia Department of Transportation (VDOT).
 The contents of this report reflect the views of the Hampton Roads Transportation Planning Organization (HRTPO).
-The HRTPO staff is responsible for the facts and the accuracy of the data presented herein.
-The contents do not necessarily reflect the official views or policies of the FHWA, FTA, VDOT, or DRPT.
+The HRTPO is responsible for the facts and the accuracy of the data presented herein.
+The contents do not necessarily reflect the official views or policies of the FHWA, VDOT or Hampton Roads Planning District Commission.
 This report does not constitute a standard, specification, or regulation.
-FHWA, FTA, VDOT or DRPT acceptance of this report as evidence of fulfillment of the objectives of this guide does not constitute endorsement/approval of the need for any recommended improvements nor does it constitute approval of their location and design or a commitment to fund any such improvements.
+FHWA or VDOT acceptance of this report as evidence of fulfillment of the objectives of this planning study does not constitute endorsement/approval of the need for any recommended improvements nor does it constitute approval of their location and design or a commitment to fund any such improvements.
 Additional project level environmental impact assessments and/or studies of alternatives may be necessary.